dvdgeroconnell/pands-project/README.md

 ### write_correlation.py
 This file contains a Python function to calculate the correlation coefficients and draw the heatmaps for the Iris data set, both overall and by species.
 The heatmaps are drawn as a single figure and saved to a file.
 The name of the file is displayed to the user.
 ### bestfit_all.py
 A Python function to draw the pairwise scatter plots for the Iris data set variables colour-coded by species.
-Best fit lines are then calculated using NumPy's ployfit method [c7] and superimposed on the scatter plots.
+Best fit lines are then calculated using NumPy's polyfit method [c7] and superimposed on the scatter plots.
 The plots are drawn as a single figure.
 Seaborn is then used to create similar scatter plots with best fit lines by species for comparison.
 Both versions are saved to files and the names are displayed to the user.

 ## Running the Program
 Clone the GitHub repository using the link in the [Purpose of this Repository](#Purpose-of-this-Repository) section.